himaeda1332/SI507_final_project/README.md

 ```

 ## 2. API
-In this application, we used two API.
+In this application, we use two APIs.
 ### 1. EDAMAM
 * [Edamam recipe search API](https://developer.edamam.com/admin)
 You can click the above link and need to sign up.
 Then, you can create your API key quickly.